 The first step for a new Chiropractic patient is filling out a complete health history form.
 Old injuries, chronic problems, and your present symptoms are recorded on the form for study.
-All members of the staff are always available for a complete and thorough discussion with you.
+Members of the staff are always available for a complete and thorough discussion with you.

-After the Doctor has studied the health history and x-rays, he meets again with you to explain the results of your exam and the recommended course of Chiropractic care.
-A complete information panel is available, along with other instructional aids so that any and all questions you may have can be answered.
+After the Doctors have studied the health history and x-rays, they meet again with you to explain the results of your exam and the recommended course of Chiropractic care.
 The Doctor will also explain the spine and subluxations.

 The adjustment or correction of a subluxation is the means of care provided by the Chiropractor.
-Dr. England is shown here adjusting the vertebrae in the upper back.
 Padded tables of several types are used for adjusting, including a mechanized version which accommodates a wide variety of postures.